-Located in the Sierra Nevada Foothills about 45 miles southeast of Sacramento, this quiet town is the perfect hub to explore the past, as well as the present.
-Such as the Sierra Foothill Wine regions, including Amador County Shenandoah Valley, with its thirty-four small family wineries dedicated to making renowned fine wines.
+Located in the Sierra Nevada Foothills about 45 miles southeast of Sacramento, this quiet town is the perfect hub to explore the past and present.
+Such as the Sierra Foothill Wine regions, including Amador County Shenandoah Valley, have thirty-four small family wineries dedicated to making renowned fine wines.

-Sutter Creek is Amador County’s most walkable town, there are plenty of other reminders of the significant Gold Rush era that can be seen on foot, like Knight Foundry, the Sutter Creek Cemetery, and Preston Castle —one of the oldest and best-known reform schools in the United States.
+Sutter Creek is Amador County’s most walkable town.
+Many other reminders of the significant Gold Rush era can be seen on foot, like Knight Foundry, the Sutter Creek Cemetery, and Preston Castle —one of the oldest and best-known reform schools in the United States.

 Knight Foundry Sutter Creek

 Knight Foundry is one of the earliest US foundry-machine shops remaining in operation today and is powered solely by water.
 Once used to manufacture machinery for the gold mines of the Mother Lode region, the factory today is listed on the National Register of Historic Places.
 It has been designated a California Historical Landmark.
 Guided tours are available on the second Saturday of each month.
 It is located at 81 Eureka St, Sutter Creek, CA 95685.

 Monteverde Store Museum